Amar Muhsin

-Amar Muhsin (عَمَّار مُحسِن; born 27 December 1997) is a professional footballer who plays for Helsingborgs IF in the Allsvenskan.
-Born in Sweden, he represents Iraq internationally.
+Amar Muhsin (عَمَّار مُحسِن; born 27 December 1997) is a professional footballer who plays for Brage.
+Born in Sweden, he represents the Iraq national team.

 Early life

 Born in Gothenburg to an Iraqi father and a Bosnian mother, he dreamt of playing for IFK Göteborg as a child.

 Club career

 Muhsin started his senior career in the lower divisions, first with Gothenburg minnows Gunnilse IS and Utsiktens BK.
 He was picked up by second-tier Jönköpings Södra IF, but only got playing time in Skövde AIK and Assyriska IK.
 In 2022 he started the season for second-tier AFC Eskilstuna.
 On 11 August the same year he was bought by Helsingborgs IF in an effort to retain their Allsvenskan berth.
 His third goal in five matches came against IFK Göteborg.
 After four goals in six matches he hoped to save Helsingborg from relegation, and though his goal of playing on Sweden's highest level had been accomplished, this was "only a beginning".

+On 9 July 2024, IK Brage signed Muhsin on a loan-deal for the rest of the season, with an option to make the deal permanent from 2025.
+On November 1, 2024, Brage confirmed that they had triggered the purchase option.